+- and shall include but not be limited to onsite inspections of the proposed planting area. - g.
+When the arbor street request has been reviewed by all departments concerned, the representative of the Department shall: - i. provide written notification to applicant of approval; - ii. provide written objections and amendments to the applicant; or - iii. provide written denial to the applicant - h.
+The application shall constitute an agreement between the City and the applicants.
 The City Commission must approve the application by resolution.
-The arbor street project shall be implemented in accordance with provisions of the approved plan, and as city resources may permit.

-- Trimming of arbor street plantings by adjacent property owners is required and all such work shall adhere to the American National Standards Institute A-300 and Best Management Practices companion publication. - 10.
+The arbor street project shall be implemented in accordance with provisions of the approved plan, and as city resources may permit. - i.
+Trimming of arbor street plantings by adjacent property owners is required and all such work shall adhere to the American National Standards Institute A-300 and Best Management Practices companion publication. - j.
 Existing trees within an area designated in an arbor street agreement shall not be removed without a Tree Permit. - B. The department shall coordinate with and obtain recommendations from the appropriate city departments reviewing the arbor street application.
-Review shall take into consideration the general safety and welfare of the public, the interests of affected property owners, utilities, and municipal services, present and future and shall include but not be limited to onsite inspections of the proposed planting area. - C. When the arbor street request has been reviewed by all departments concerned, the representative of the city shall submit any objections and amendments to the applicants.
-Should the area be determined by the city to be unsuitable for arbor street purposes, the applicants will be notified of the unsuitability. - D. The application shall constitute an agreement between the city and the applicants.
+Review shall take into consideration the general safety and welfare of the public, the interests of affected property owners, utilities, and municipal services, present and future and shall include but not be limited to ensite inspections of the proposed planting area. - C.When the arbor street request has been reviewed by all departments concerned, the representative of the city shall submit any objections and amendments to the applicants.
+Should the area be determined by the city to be unsuitable for arbor street purposes, the applicants will be notified of the unsuitability. - D.The application shall constitute an agreement between the city and the applicants.
 The city commission must approve the application by resolution.
 The arbor street project shall be implemented in accordance with provisions of the approved plan, and as city resources may permit.
-The applicants shall supply the planting labor, the city shall supply the trees, or vice versa as the approved plan provides. - E. Trimming of arbor street plantings by adjacent property owners is permitted and all such work shall adhere to the American National Standards Institute, A-300 standards or similar accepted standards as published.
+The applicants shall supply the planting labor, the city shall supply the trees, or vice versa as the approved plan provides.

+E. Trimming of arbor street plantings by adjacent property owners is permitted and all such work shall-adhere to the American National Standards Institute, A-300 standards or similar accepted standards as published.
 Trees existing within an area designated in an arbor street agreement are not to be removed without permit.

-SECTION 16.
-That Section 47-21.18. - Prohibited landscaping, of the City of Fort Lauderdale, Florida ULDR, is hereby amended as follows:
+SECTION 17.
+That Section 47-21.18, Prohibited landscaping, of ULDR of the City of Fort Lauderdale, Florida, is hereby amended as follows: